juliatan/solidity-lottery-react/README.md

 - This is a test project that I've written to learn how to integrate a React frontend to a Solidity smart contract.
 - It's a smart contract that allows players to enter a lottery that picks a random winner.
+- This app requires the user to have the Metamask extension installed.

 ### Packages